-- Be at the system prompt - Decide in which directory you want to store your files, and change to that directory
+- Be at the system prompt - Decide the directory where you want to store your files, and change to that directory.

 Starting SEDT

 You can start SEDT in one of two ways.
 One method starts the application with a new, blank file.
 The second method starts an editing session on a text file that already exists.